DORA National Competent Authorities: Selected Jurisdiction Guides for EU Fintechs

 A National Competent Authority (NCA) is the financial-sector supervisor designated by an EU Member State to supervise institutions in scope of EU financial regulation — including DORA.
 NCAs receive major ICT-related incident notifications, the Register of Information for ICT third-party arrangements, and supervisory evidence on ICT risk, resilience testing and operational continuity.
 The exact authority depends on the Member State and on the entity type (banking, payments, securities, insurance, crypto-asset services).

-This hub currently covers selected CyAdviso priority jurisdictions for fintechs: Cyprus, Denmark, Estonia, Germany, Ireland, Latvia, Lithuania, Luxembourg, Malta, the Netherlands and Sweden.
+This hub covers selected CyAdviso priority jurisdictions for fintechs, listed in the table below.
 It is not a complete directory of every EU Member State.

 NCAs vs the European Supervisory Authorities (ESAs)